Welcome to the Black Canyon Audubon Society

 **See the Field Trips page for participation guidelines**

-First Tuesday Field Trips will be on November 7 and December 5 at 9:00 a.m.
-Meet at the public parking lot at the intersection of N. 2nd St. and N. Cascade Ave. in Montrose.
+First Tuesday Field Trips are March 4, April 3, and May 6 at 9:00 AM at the public parking lot at the intersection of N. 2nd St. and N. Cascade Ave. in Montrose.
 A leader will accompany the group to a nearby birding hotspot.
-Return about noon.
-Independent driving and social distancing, including wearing masks and not sharing equipment, will be the protocol in use.
 Return should be by about noon.
 Bring a snack, water, binoculars, and field guides.
+Please RSVP for all field trips and included your name, field trip date and contact information in case weather or illness forces a cancellation.
 RSVP for all fieldtrips at This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 Please let us know if you are coming, so we don’t leave you behind.
 This is especially in case of sudden weather changes.

 Upcoming Programs

-Except where noted, all meetings will begin at 7:00 p.m. at the Montrose Field House at the corner of Rio Grande Avene and Colorado Avenue (South 9th St.), except as noted.
-All are welcoma dn there is no charge, though donations are gratefully appreciated.
+Except where noted, all meetings will begin at 7:00 p.m. at the Montrose Field House Summit Room at the corner of Rio Grande Avenue and Colorado Avenue (South 9th St.), except as noted.
+All are welcome and there is no charge, though donations are gratefully appreciated.
 For additional information or to let us know that you would like to do a presentation, please contact Kristal Stridham at (580) 919-5987 or This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Roubideau Rim Wildlife Rescue